jruby411/awnet_local/README.md

 ## Overview

+This fork was necessary because I tweaked the [AWNET](https://github.com/tlskinneriv/hassio-addons/tree/master/awnet) add-on from tlskinneriv.
+Only about a week after I went through all of the work to fix it myself (a different way) tlskinneriv adds the calculated sensors to the [awnet_local](https://github.com/tlskinneriv/awnet_local) integration in version 0.2.2!

 You can use this integration to take advantage of the new "Custom Server" feature in AWNET available in Firmware [4.2.8](https://ambientweather.com/support) on the WS-2902A, WS-2902B, WS-2902C, WS-2000 And WS-5000.
 I have tested this using my WS-2902C.
-It receives service calls from the [AWNET](https://github.com/tlskinneriv/hassio-addons/tree/master/awnet) add-on and updates entities associated with the WS device.
+It receives service calls from my forked [AWNET](https://gitlab.com/jruby411/awnet) add-on and updates entities associated with the WS device.
 The implementation of this integration is based largely on the built-in Ambient Weather Station component already available in Home Assistant.

+For version 1.0.2, I synced my repo with tlskinneriv and then re-applyed my tweaks.
+Hopefully it will be easier to keep up with tlskinneriv.
+Hopefully HA will stop making so many breaking changes.

 ## Installation